Thalasso Therapy Tesori d'Oriente 2020

 Thalasso Therapy vs. Fiore dell'onda vs. REM

-Thalasso Therapy is clearly inspired by a tercet of other maritime fragrances: REM, Aqua di Sale and Fiore dell'onda.
-But since I only have the latter there, I made a direct comparison with it.
+Thalasso Therapy is clearly inspired by a trio of other maritime scents: REM, Aqua di Sale, and Fiore dell'onda.
+However, since I only have the latter, I made a direct comparison with it.

-Fiore dell'onda catapults one directly to the seashore, one smells sea spray, salt and sand.
+Fiore dell'onda catapults you straight to the seaside; you can smell the spray, salt, and sand.

-Thalasso Therapy starts a little more lovely, less salty and with a slightly medicinal water mint note.
-This note weakens over time and he becomes more similar to Fiore dell'onda.
+Thalasso Therapy starts off a bit sweeter, less salty, and with a slightly medicinal water mint note.
+This note weakens over time, and it becomes increasingly similar to Fiore dell'onda.

-Fiore dell'onda becomes warmer with time, evoking associations of sand in the sun and seawater drying on the skin, I think it's amber, which is becoming increasingly prevalent.
+Fiore dell'onda warms up over time, evoking associations of sand in the sun and seawater drying on the skin; I think it’s amber that gradually takes over.

-This development is only recognizable in Thalasso Therapy in the beginning, because he already begins to disappear at the time Fiore dell'onda is in the middle of the heart note.
+This development is only faintly recognizable in Thalasso Therapy, as by the time Fiore dell'onda is in the midst of its heart note, Thalasso Therapy is already starting to fade.

-PS: Meanwhile, I also have REM there.
-Of the three the weakest in my opinion.
-Less "sofisticated" than Fiore dell'onda, less fresh than Thalasso Therapy, but with quite an intense cumin note, which bothers me personally here.
+PS: I now also have REM.
+Of the three, it’s the weakest in my opinion.
+Less "sophisticated" than Fiore dell'onda, less fresh than Thalasso Therapy, but it does have a pretty intense cumin note that personally bothers me here.

-Fiore dell'onda catapults one directly to the seashore, one smells sea spray, salt and sand.
+Fiore dell'onda catapults you straight to the seaside; you can smell the spray, salt, and sand.

-Thalasso Therapy starts a little more lovely, less salty and with a slightly medicinal water mint note.
-This note weakens over time and he becomes more similar to Fiore dell'onda.
+Thalasso Therapy starts off a bit sweeter, less salty, and with a slightly medicinal water mint note.
+This note weakens over time, and it becomes increasingly similar to Fiore dell'onda.

-Fiore dell'onda becomes warmer with time, evoking associations of sand in the sun and seawater drying on the skin, I think it's amber, which is becoming increasingly prevalent.
+Fiore dell'onda warms up over time, evoking associations of sand in the sun and seawater drying on the skin; I think it’s amber that gradually takes over.

-This development is only recognizable in Thalasso Therapy in the beginning, because he already begins to disappear at the time Fiore dell'onda is in the middle of the heart note.
+This development is only faintly recognizable in Thalasso Therapy, as by the time Fiore dell'onda is in the midst of its heart note, Thalasso Therapy is already starting to fade.

-PS: Meanwhile, I also have REM there.
-Of the three the weakest in my opinion.
-Less "sofisticated" than Fiore dell'onda, less fresh than Thalasso Therapy, but with quite an intense cumin note, which bothers me personally here.
+PS: I now also have REM.
+Of the three, it’s the weakest in my opinion.
+Less "sophisticated" than Fiore dell'onda, less fresh than Thalasso Therapy, but it does have a pretty intense cumin note that personally bothers me here.

 Translated · Show original